-On March 16, 2013, the United States will transition from a first to invent system to a first to file system under the America Invents Act (“Patent Act”).
-As the March 16, 2013 date approaches, inventors and businesses should consider the following things when implementing a patent protection strategy.
+On March 16, 2013, the United States transitioned from a first to invent system to a first to file system under the America Invents Act (“Patent Act”).
+Inventors and businesses should consider the following aspects of the law when implementing a patent protection strategy.

 General rule and the exceptions

 Under the Patent Act, any disclosure dated prior to the filing date of the inventor’s patent application will considered prior art and bar the inventor from being granted a patent on the invention unless one of two exceptions applies.
 Hence, the general rule is that you must be the first to file.

 Under the first exception, if the prior art disclosure is 1 year or less prior to the filing date of the inventor’s patent application and the prior art disclosure is the inventor’s own disclosure or from someone who derived the information from the inventor, then the prior art disclosure will not be considered prior art for purposes of patentability and will not bar the inventor from obtaining a patent.
 As such, even if the inventor is not the first to file, the inventor can still be awarded the patent.

 Caveat to the first exception

 The caveat is that the first exception will apply to the extent that the inventor can prove that the prior art disclosure is actually that of the inventor or from someone who derived it from the inventor.
 Accordingly, to be on the safe side, inventors and businesses should keep track of the names of individuals to whom a disclosure is made and the exact subject matter being disclosed to those individuals.
 Better yet, do not disclose your information until you file a patent application on your idea.